-The Small American Towns Where You’ll Find the Most Holiday Cheer
+These Small Towns Have the Most Holiday Cheer in America

 Christmastime is here!

-Their populations may be small, but these places they go big—like the world’s-tallest-Santa-statue big—for Christmas every year.
-From a town that’s home to both The Gingerbread Factory AND a nutcracker museum to another with a million-light holiday display, here’s where you’ll find the most cheer during the most wonderful time of the year.
+Their populations may be small, but when it comes to the holidays, these places go big—like the world’s tallest Santa statue big.
+From mountain towns resembling a mini Bavaria to Christmas villages with millions of holiday lights and festive markets, here’s where you’ll find tons of cheer during the most wonderful time of the year.

 Solvang is just a 45-minute drive from Santa Barbara, but you’ll feel like you’ve been transported a lot farther when you arrive in this Dutch-inspired village jam-packed with bakeries.
 There may not be any snow, but that doesn’t stop the town from throwing Julefest, a Christmas celebration that would make Saint Nick proud.
 Throughout December, you can visit Santa’s Village, go on a candlelight tour of the town, join a parade, and use clues to find the Solvang Nisse, the town’s resident mischievous sprite.

-On the banks of Cane River Lake just over an hour south of Shreveport, Natchitoches’ century-old, Creole-style Christmas festival runs for six straight weeks each year.
-Every night during the celebrations, over 300,000 lights and 100 set pieces are turned on throughout the entire downtown area.
+On the banks of Cane River Lake, just over an hour south of Shreveport, Natchitoches’ (pronounced Nack-a-tish) century-old, Creole-style Christmas festival runs for six straight weeks each year.
+Every night during the celebrations, more than 300,000 lights and 100 set pieces are turned on throughout the entire downtown area.
 And in true Louisiana spirit, traditional events like cookies with Santa, fireworks, and a Festival of Lights parade are paired with a packed lineup of food vendors and live music on the Riverbank Stage.
-(We would also be remiss to mention that this year’s parade will feature Scott Innes, the voice of Scooby-Doo.)

 Although it has no relation to the famous music festival, this Woodstock has its own claim to fame: Wassail Weekend.
 During this annual festival, the quiet New England town transforms into the ultimate winter wonderland with three days of events that include a parade, artisan markets, film screenings, carriage rides, special holiday performances, and the chance to experience a 19th-century Vermont Christmas at a working dairy farm.

 Branson wows every year with festivities at Silver Dollar City.
-Each year, the theme park puts on the annual party An Old Time Christmas, a nearly two-month-celebration featuring 6.5 million (yes, you read that right!) twinkling lights, decorated roller coasters, appearances by Santa, and Broadway-sized live shows featuring singers, dancers, a live band, and more.
-You can also look forward to the Lights of Joy, more than 1,000 Christmas trees, and a ride aboard Branson’s very own Polar Express.
+The theme park puts on the annual party An Old Time Christmas, a nearly two-month-celebration featuring 6.5 million (yes, you read that right!) twinkling lights, decorated roller coasters, appearances by Santa, and Broadway-sized live shows featuring singers, dancers, a live band, and more.
+You can also look forward to Lights of Joy, more than 1,000 Christmas trees, and a ride aboard Branson’s very own Polar Express.

 You can’t drive to Bavaria, but you can drive just over two hours from Seattle to this small town where the architecture mirrors a traditional Bavarian village.
 Bottom line: This place is pretty adorable any time of year, but during the holiday season, they go all out.
 That means starting the day with the sound of alpine horns and, on weekends in December, ending with a lighting ceremony and caroling around a tree.
 When you throw in a visit to The Gingerbread Factory bakery and the Leavenworth Nutcracker Museum, the fairy-tale Christmas factor is off the charts.